<- Back to main blog

 In 2019 Google Cloud launched Cloud Run which allows us to build Docker containers with our functions and this lets us pick and choose our specific runtimes.

-Great moves from Google and AWS, but the other issues outlined below are still there.
+Google and AWS have made impressive moves, but the other issues outlined below remain.

 Because nothing is standardized, runtimes differ greatly.
 When you build serverless functions you're supposed to get an object containing event properties.
 Well, again those properties are different for each cloud vendor.